skumbarusd/Module_2_Group_5/README.md

-# 💧 Water Potability Prediction
+# 💧 Water Potability Prediction Using Machine Learning and Deep Learning

 This project uses multiple machine learning and deep learning techniques to predict the **potability of water** based on physicochemical parameters.
 It includes supervised classification, unsupervised clustering, heuristic feature selection, and a deep neural network.